pism/pism/examples/searise-antarctica/README.md

 =========

 These are minimal scripts which are less than needed for an actual SeaRISE submission.
-Most of the modeling in this example is explained in
+The modeling strategy in this example is explained in

 * M. A. Martin, R. Winkelmann, M. Haseloff, T. Albrecht, E. Bueler, C. Khroulev, A. Levermann (2011).  _The Potsdam Parallel Ice Sheet Model (PISM-PIK) - Part 2: Dynamic equilibrium simulation of the Antarctic ice sheet_, **The Cryosphere** 5, 727--740. <http://www.the-cryosphere.net/5/727/2011/tc-5-727-2011.pdf>